dwarvesf/mcp-db/docs/etl-workflow.md

-# Setting up Data ETL with MCP
+# Setting up data ETL with MCP

 This guide will walk you through setting up a complete Data ETL pipeline using the Model Context Protocol (MCP) ecosystem.
 We'll explore three key repositories that work together to create a seamless data pipeline: